juancastillo0/wasm_run/packages/wasmit/README.md

 # wasmit

 A Web Assembly executor for the Dart programming language.

 Currently it uses the [`wasmtime 8.0`](https://github.com/bytecodealliance/wasmtime) or [`wasmi 0.29`](https://github.com/paritytech/wasmi) Rust crates for parsing and executing WASM modules.
 Bindings are created using [`package:flutter_rust_bridge`](https://github.com/fzyzcjy/flutter_rust_bridge).

 For more information on usage and documentation, please visit the main repository: https://github.com/juancastillo0/wasm_interpreter.

 # Pure Dart (Native)

-To use this library directly in pure Dart you will need to provide the `DynamicLibrary` using the `setDynamicLibrary` function.
-When building a pure Dart application (backend or cli, for example), you must call `setDynamicLibrary(<nativeLibraryForYourPlatform>)` before using the package.
-The `<nativeLibraryForYourPlatform>` is a `package:ffi`'s `DynamicLibrary` whose file can be downloaded from the [releases of the Github repository](https://github.com/juancastillo0/wasm_interpreter/releases/).
+For pure Dart application (backend or cli, for example), you may download the compiled dynamic libraries for each platform and specify the `ffi.DynamicLibrary` in the `setDynamicLibrary` function or execute the [script](./packages/wasmit/bin/setup.dart) `dart run wasmit:setup` to download the right library for your current platform and configure it so that you don't need to call `setDynamicLibrary` manually.
+The compiled libraries can be found in the [releases assets](https://github.com/juancastillo0/wasm_interpreter/releases) of this repository.

 # Flutter